anewman15/supabase-docs-refine/src/tutorial/with-refine.md

 npm create refine-app@latest -- --preset refine-supabase --name supabase-refine
 ```

-In the above `npm create` command we are using the `refine-supabase` preset which chooses a number of supplementary packages for our app.
-For this tutorial, we are using [Vite](https://vitejs.dev) and **Supabase**.
+In the above `npm create` command we are using the `refine-supabase` preset which chooses the **Supabase** supplementary package for our app.
 We are not using any UI framework so we'll have a headless UI with plain React and CSS styling.

 The `refine-supabase` preset installs the `@refinedev/supabase` package which out-of-the-box includes the **Supabase** dependency: [supabase-js](https://github.com/supabase/supabase-js).